Unlearning Racism in Geosciences with WICGE

 There has been no progress on increasing diversity in geoscience in the last forty years1.
 Structural racism, sexism, and hostile climates prevent individuals from making geoscience a just and equitable place for all geoscientists2.
 As a community, we need to address our biases and actively work to be anti-racist to develop more inclusive environments3,4.

 This organization supports and advocates for women in coastal geosciences and engineering.
 However, it is important to recognize that our community members of color face an additional set of obstacles.
 By advocating for women of color, we lift up all women.
 A vast amount of research has shown that a rising tide does not lift up all ships.
 In order to ensure that all women are included and supported in coastal geoscience and engineering, we must focus efforts specifically toward supporting our peers of color.

-As a white woman in geoscience, I have both experienced discrimination and realize the privilege I hold because of the color of my skin.
-As a Jewish woman, I know the hurt communities experience when they are systemically discriminated against, attacked, and excluded.
-And as a white Jewish woman, it is my duty to use my privilege to advocate for historically silenced and excluded geoscientists, particularly those who are black, indigenous, and people of color.
+In acknowledging unfairness in the work setting, it’s crucial to recognize my own experiences as a white woman in geoscience.
+I’ve personally faced discrimination, but I’ve also come to understand the privilege I hold due to my skin color.
+Similarly, my identity as a Jewish woman has taught me the pain that communities feel when they are systematically discriminated against, attacked, and excluded.
+As a white Jewish woman, I believe it’s my duty to leverage my privilege to advocate for historically silenced and excluded geoscientists, especially those who are black, indigenous, and people of color.